bwignall/pandas/doc/source/development/maintaining.rst

 -----------------------

 Anybody can review a pull request: regular contributors, triagers, or core-team members.
-But only core-team members can merge pull requets when they're ready.
+But only core-team members can merge pull requests when they're ready.

 Here are some things to check when reviewing a pull request.